danielbodnar/awesome-stars/README.md

 - [gf3/dotfiles](https://github.com/gf3/dotfiles) - Configurations for the tools I use every day
 - [tianyuanhao/kernel-syslog](https://github.com/tianyuanhao/kernel-syslog) - 📝 Kernel module that can be used as a replacement for syslog, logger or logwrapper
 - [tokyoneon/Chimera](https://github.com/tokyoneon/Chimera) - Chimera is a PowerShell obfuscation script designed to bypass AMSI and commercial antivirus solutions.
-- [leo-arch/clifm](https://github.com/leo-arch/clifm) - The shell-like, command line terminal file manager: simple, fast, extensible, and lightweight as hell
+- [leo-arch/clifm](https://github.com/leo-arch/clifm) - The shell-like, command line terminal file manager: simple, fast, extensible, and lightweight as hell.
 - [xxh/xxh](https://github.com/xxh/xxh) - 🚀 Bring your favorite shell wherever you go through the ssh.
 Xonsh shell, fish, zsh, osquery and so on.
 - [e-m-b-a/emba](https://github.com/e-m-b-a/emba) - EMBA - The firmware security analyzer
 - [TimeToogo/tunshell](https://github.com/TimeToogo/tunshell) - Remote shell into ephemeral environments 🐚 🦀